mrmp17/FOCn/README.md

 ### Connector pinout

 Pin 1 is marked with an arrow near the connector.
+Compatible wire thickness is AWG18 to AWG16 (0.5 to 1.5 mm<sup>2</sup>).

 | Pin | Marking | Description |
 | --- | --- | --- |